apache/drill/_docs/configure-drill/010-configure-drill-introduction.md

 title: "Configure Drill Introduction"
 parent: "Configure Drill"
 ---
+When using Drill, you need to make sufficient memory available Drill when running Drill alone or along side other workloads on the cluster.
+The next section, ["Configuring Drill Memory"]({{site.baseurl}}/docs/configuring-drill-memory) describes how to configure memory for a Drill cluster.
+Configuring other resources for [multitenancy clusters]({{site.baseurl}}/docs/configuring-multitenant-resources) or for [sharing a Drillbit]({{site.baseurl}}/docs/configuring-a-shared-drillbit) on a cluster is covered later.

-When using Drill, you need to make sufficient memory available Drill and other workloads running on the cluster.
-You might want to modify options for performance or functionality.
-For example, the default storage format for CTAS statements is Parquet.
-Using a configuration option, you can modify the default setting so that output data is stored in CSV or JSON format.
-The section covers the many options you can configure and how to configure memory resources for Drill running along side other workloads.
-This section also includes ports used by Drill.
+You can also modify options for performance or functionality.
+For example, changing the default storage format is a typical functional change.
+The default storage format for CTAS statements is Parquet.
+Using a configuration option, you can modify Drill to store the output data in CSV or JSON format.

+The section, ["Configuration Options Introduction"]({{site.baseurl}}/docs/configuration-options-introduction) summarizes the many options you can configure.